dagster-io/dagster/docs/docs-beta/docs/dagster-plus/insights/asset-metadata.md

 ## Step 1: Emit numeric metadata on your assets at runtime

 You'll need one or more assets that emit the same metadata key at run time.
-Insights metrics are most valuable when you have multiple assets that emit the same kind of metadata.
+Insights metrics are most valuable when you have multiple assets that emit the same kind of metadata, such as such as the number of rows processed or the size of a file uploaded to object storage.

 Follow [the metadata guide](/guides/data-modeling/metadata#attaching-metadata-to-an-asset-at-runtime) to add numeric metadata to your asset materializations.

 ## Step 2: Enable viewing your metadata in Dagster+ Insights